dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### Implicit Type Casts

-DuckDB believes in using specific data types for performance, but attempts to automatically cast between types whenever necessary.
-For example, when joining between an integer and a varchar, DuckDB will automatically cast them to be the same type and complete the join successfully.
+DataMiner believes in using specific data types for performance, but attempts to automatically cast between types whenever necessary.
+For example, when joining between an integer and a varchar, DataMiner will automatically cast them to be the same type and complete the join successfully.
 A `List` or `IN` expression may also be created with a mixture of types, and they will be automatically cast as well.
 Also, `INT` and `BIGINT` are interchangeable, and thanks to DuckDB's new storage compression, a `BIGINT` usually doesn't even take up any extra space!
 Now you can store your data as the optimal data type, but use it easily for the best of both!

 ```sql
 CREATE TABLE sith_count_int AS SELECT 2::INT AS sith_count;